tbarron/tbx/README.md

       returning them to their original values when control leaves the context.

+ * Error(message)
+    * The Error class provides a simple exception class for use in the tbx library and any packages that import it.

+ * expand(str)
+    * Expand environment variables in *str*, replacing "$<variable>" with the contents of the variable.
+Replace occurrences of '~' in the argument with the contents of $HOME.
+Variable expansion happens first so that any occurrences of '~' in the contents of variables get expanded as part of user expansion.

  * fatal(msg)
     * Print *msg* and exit the process